States, DOJ Set To Argue Whether Trump's Travel Ban Should Stay Suspended

 That case — with Minnesota joining Washington — resulted in Judge James L. Robart siding with the states in granting a temporary restraining order that blocked the ban from being enforced until the court case could move forward.

 The Department of Justice asked the 9th U.S. Circuit Court of Appeals to immediately reinstate the ban.
-The court refused to immediately intervene, but asked for the states and the DOJ to make more arguments for and against the restraining order.
+The court refused to immediately intervene but asked the states and the DOJ to make more arguments for and against the restraining order.

-Both sides have filed briefs to try to make their case, and will be presenting them again in oral arguments Tuesday night.
+Both sides have filed briefs to try to make their case and will be presenting them again in oral arguments Tuesday night.

 If the court upholds the temporary restraining order, then the ban will continue to not be enforced as the court case moves forward.
-If the court sides with the U.S. government, the ban would go back into effect for now — and the case against the order would still move forward.
+If the court sides with the U.S. government, the ban will go back into effect for now — and the case against the order will still move forward.

 On the law and policy blog Just Security, Georgetown law professor Marty Lederman — who served in the Justice Department under President Barack Obama — notes that the court's decision might not actually be that exciting.